 Finding the Best Places to Retire Since 2006!

-Retire in Ocean Isle Beach, Florida?
+Retire in Ocean Isle Beach, North Carolina?

 Overview: On the southern North Carolina coast, the small, casual seaside village of Ocean Isle Beach sits on a barrier island about 10 miles from the South Carolina border.
 Not much was here until the late-1950s when a developer bought the island and incorporated it into a town.